Guest007/Rosenfox/About-config_Short_manual_en-US.md

 and copy files to /searchplugins

-**Attention:** Please remember that Google и Yandex forever trace your search activity and deny (in current configuration) search through TOR.
+**Attention:** Please remember that Google and Yandex forever trace your search activity.
 Use DuckDuckGo instead.

 http://www.opensearch.org/